rashmidkulkarni/Pharma-RAG/README.md

   “What are the SOP steps for microbial swab testing?”
   “Show me all mentions of Guaifenesin stability data.”
   Behind the scenes, a RAG pipeline fetches relevant documents, summarizes key insights, and responds contextually using Gemini.

-RAG with PDF Embeddings
+--RAG with PDF Embeddings
   Uses LangChain + ChromaDB + GoogleGenerativeAIEmbeddings
   Parses and chunks internal pharma PDFs: SOPs, batch records, microbiology reports, QA documents, etc.
   Fast retrieval of exact paragraphs using kNN search in a vector store.

-Visual Interpretation of Microbial Colonies
-  Leverages Gemini's multimodal capabilities to understand visual test plates, swab results, or colony counts.
+--Visual Interpretation of Microbial Colonies Leverages Gemini's multimodal capabilities to understand visual test plates, swab results, or colony counts.
   Users can upload images of agar plates or scanned logs, and the model interprets and compares microbial growth, classifications, and thresholds.

-Designed for Pharma Environments
+--Designed for Pharma Environments
   Developed with regulatory and GMP/GLP workflows in mind Handles versioned SOPs, controlled document structures, and diverse PDF formats Plug-and-play access through a FastAPI-based web backend